lmu-osc/Introduction-RStudio-Git-GitHub/SSH.md

 This creates a new SSH key pair, using the provided email as a label.

 When you're prompted to "Enter a file in which to save the key," press ENTER.
 This accepts the default file location.
 This is the promt that will appear:

 ```
 Generating public/private ed25519 key pair.
 Enter file in which to save the key (/Users/username/.ssh/id_ed25519):
 ```

 You will then be asked to provide a passphrase.
-Protecting your keys with a passphrase is optional but highly recommended.
-Don't hesitate to use a long passphrase, you'll only have to type it once per day to unlock a key.
+Protecting your keys with a password is optional but highly recommended.
 Note: when you type passwords in the command line, nothing is displayed, not even \***.
 This is the promt that will appear:

 ```
 Enter passphrase (empty for no passphrase):